ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 6.1 introduction
 ----------------

 All the general information necessary for VIRTEL to run is contained in a table known as the VIRTCT.
 After initialising the different  parameters, this table must be assembled and link edited with the name VIRTCTxx, where xx are the two characters that identify the     VIRTCT at start up time to the system.
-This xx value will be contained in the parameter of the PARM operand of the VIRTEL start procedure in MVS, or behind the EXEC card in the VSE environment.
+This xx value will be contained in the parameter of the PARM operand of the VIRTEL start procedure in z/OS, or behind the EXEC card in the z/VSE environment.

 The VIRTCT must be assembled before VIRTEL can be run.
 At the time of the assembly the VIRTEL macro library VIRT4XX.MACLIB must be on-line.
-Options RENT and REUS must not be specified when assembling the VIRTCT for an MVS environment.
+Options RENT and REUS must not be specified when assembling the VIRTCT for an z/OS environment.
 The resulting phase or load module must be placed in the library containing the other phases or load modules required by VIRTEL.

-For MVS, a sample VIRTCT source member is provided in the VIRTCT01 member of the VIRTEL SAMPLIB, and the assembly and link-edit JCL is in member ASMTCT.
-For VSE, a sample VIRTCT with assembly and link-edit JCL is in the VIRTCT installation job.
+For z/OS, a sample VIRTCT source member is provided in the VIRTCT01 member of the VIRTEL SAMPLIB, and the assembly and link-edit JCL is in member ASMTCT.
+For z/VSE, a sample VIRTCT with assembly and link-edit JCL is in the VIRTCT installation job.

 6.2.
 Parameters Of The VIRTCT
 -----------------------------